DigitalHerencia/NM-Cannabis-Analytics/README.md

 Contributions are welcome!
 Please see our contributing guidelines before submitting a pull request.

 ## License
-This project is licensed under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) - see the LICENSE file for details.
+This project is licensed under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

 ## Contact
 For any inquiries or feedback, please reach out to us at DigitalHerencia@Outlook.com